We are here to listen, support, and help!

 University chaplains and campus ministers are trained religious professionals on campus to serve the needs of students, faculty, and staff of any or no religious affiliation.
 All conversations are held in confidence.
-The chaplains are equipped by training and experience in counseling.
-They are also able to refer to appropriate psychological or psychiatric resources if necessary.
+The chaplains are equipped with training and experience in counseling.
+They can also refer to appropriate psychological or psychiatric resources if necessary.

 WHEN TO TALK TO A CHAPLAIN

 College years are times of change in a young adult’s life and can bring great turmoil as the student begins to question the very basis of their identity and belief systems.